-After all the ads wore me down in January, I decide to place an order and test it out for a few months so I could write about what I think of the hype for all of you.
-I have paid for it myself every month and this post is not at all sponsored.
-That being said, once I realized I personally really loved having this in my routine, I reached out to them to see if I could get you guys some sort of deal and they agreed!
-Click here to get a 1 year supply of their Vitamin D3k2 drops and 5 travel packs with your first purchase.
-Woo!
+After all the ads wore me down, I decided to place an order and test it out so I could write about what I think of the hype for all of you.
+I paid for it myself and was actually able to partner with them after realizing that I really liked it.
+(That’s how you can get a 1 year supply of their Vitamin D3k2 drops and 5 travel packs with your first purchase.
+Woo!)
 Now let’s dive in to this review.

 As I mentioned above, AG1 is an all-in-one supplement with 75 vitamins, minerals, and whole food sourced ingredients with the same antioxidant power as 12 fruit and vegetable servings.
 One scoop mixed into water each day contains benefits that can replace multiple supplements like multivitamins, pre and probiotics, digestive enzymes, and more.
 It’s also entirely plant-based, and unlike other options out there, they utilize raw superfoods, herbs, mushrooms, and antioxidants.
 Oh, and don’t let “athletic” in the name throw you off.
 This is formulated to be a convenient and nutritionally complete supplement for everyone, no matter how active you are.

 I also think it’s really important to note that AG1 has the National Sanitation Foundation (NSF) Certified for Sport independent testing seal.

 This means that it’s free from substances banned by major athletic organizations, but it also means that Athletic Greens has invested in unbiased third-party testing.
 This testing verifies the quality of its ingredients, label claims, and safety.
 There aren’t a lot of superfood supplements or green powders on the market with that certification, let alone third party testing, so this is a really big pro for me.